paatagog/steganography/README.md

 ## Example

 Suppose we want to hide the picture.
-We can you another, the bigger one for that purpose.
+We can use another, the bigger one for that purpose.

 Suppose we want to hide little picture of the dog into the bigger picture of the cat.